YongliHe23/SequenceExamples-GE/tv6/README.md

 You can see how this is done in the examples included in this repository.
 See the tv6 manual for further details.

-When creating a segment, **the interpreter inserts a 116us dead time at the end of each segment**.
+When creating a segment, **the interpreter inserts a 116us dead time (gap) at the end of each segment**.
 Please account for this when creating your .seq file.